Degrees and Programs

 UC Berkeley Academic Offerings in African Studies

-African Studies is available at Berkeley through many disciplinary departments.
+Coursework and degrees focused on African Studies are available at Berkeley through many disciplinary departments.

 Each semester, the Center compiles a list of African related courses taught on the Berkeley campus.
 Graduate students may also take courses for credit at Stanford University by participating in the Stanford-Berkeley Exchange Program.